scala-ide/docs/dev/appendix/git-github.rst

 project can use for free (code review, issue tracking, forking, ...).
 If you are not on GitHub, you are really missing out on something amazing.

-A continuosly increasing number of project has moved to GitHub.
+A continuously increasing number of project has moved to GitHub.
 Both `Scala
 <https://github.com/scala/scala>`_ and the `Scala IDE
 <https://github.com/scala-ide/scala-ide>`_ projects are on GitHub, and even `Linux has a mirror on
 GitHub <https://github.com/mirrors/linux>`_!